Living With Us

 What are the responsibilities of Tenants?

 - pay rent on time, or make an arrangement if payments fall behind.

-- make sure that occupants and visitors do not cause nuisance or anti-social behaviour.
+- make sure that occupants and visitors do not cause nuisance or anti-social behavior.

 - let us know about changes within the household.

-- do not cause damage to the house or estate, or any neighbours’ houses.
+- do not cause damage to the house or estate, or any neighbors’ houses.

 - report repairs as soon as possible and provide us with access when requested.

 - do not rent out the house unless we have given written permission to do so.

 - keep gardens and any common areas clean and well kept.

 - Let us know if the Tenant is going to be away from the house for more than four weeks.